Jbbouille/shingle/nyaraka/README.md

 - SwaggerExtension

 ### Creation
-You may want to create an extension for doing that just implement the `com.libon.nyaraka.Extension` interface and enrich the ResourceBuilder with the information you need.
+You may want to create an extension for doing that just implement the `org.nyaraka.Extension` interface and enrich the ResourceBuilder with the information you need.